steasdale/syrus-article/syrus-article.md

 The cult of Syrus of Genoa is created as a result of convergence of a number of issues

-Analysis: The Life of Syrus
+## Analysis: The Life of Syrus

 A very Janus-like life… first part looks northward, to early medieval Genoa… the second part looks southwards, out to the sea, reflecting later medieval Genoa.

 The second part can be seen as an appeal for support from the emergent and increasingly powerful—both politically and financially—merchant class.

-> It suggests that they had a role in the spread of Christianity.
+- It suggests that they had a role in the spread of Christianity.
-> The character is secular ???
+- The character is secular ???
-> He is a trader (??) and a sailor (most certainly) with pan-Mediterranean contacts, assuming that Libya means Libya.
+- He is a trader (??) and a sailor (most certainly) with pan-Mediterranean contacts, assuming that Libya means Libya
-> Serves to remind the Genoese that the spirit of St. Syrus could accompany them on their long and often dangerous voyages
+- Serves to remind the Genoese that the spirit of St. Syrus could accompany them on their long and often dangerous voyages

 Written at an apex, mid 11^th^ century, of the transformation of Genoa from minor suffragan to Milan to Mediterranean naval power.